-Depreciation and amortization increased by \$126,101 (262%) to \$174,317 in Q1 2020 from \$48,216 in Q1 2019.
+Depreciation and amortization increased by \$280,885 (338%) to \$363,899 in the period from \$83,014 in 2019.
 With the sale of DenseLight, the Company embarked on a "fab-light" strategy with a required test facility situated in Singapore.
 The increase in depreciation and amortization was a result of assets acquired for this new facility.
-The Company will continue to acquire assets throughout 2020 which will result in substantial increase in depreciation and amortization 2020 which will result in substantial increase in depreciation and amortization 2020 which will result in substantial increase in depreciation and amortization 2020 which will result in substantial increase in depreciation and amortization in 2020 compared to 2019.
+The Company will continue to acquire assets throughout 2020 which will result in substantial increase in depreciation and amortization 2020 which will result in substantial increase in depreciation and amortization.

-Wages and benefits increased by \$144,381 (36%) to \$543,571 in Q1 2020 from \$399,190 in Q1 2019.
-In late 2019, the Company recruited and hired three senior individuals for roles for which there was a gap.
+Wages and benefits increased by \$216,108 (27%) to \$1,018,685 in the period from \$802,577 in 2019.
+In late 2019, the Company recruited and hired three senior individuals for roles for which there was a need.
 These roles included a President & General Manager of the Company, a Vice President & General Manager for the new Singapore testing facility and a Vice President of Product Marketing & Business Development.
 Wages and benefits for the year include the wages and benefits of these three new hires.
-Q1 2019 did not include similar wages and benefits.
+2019 did not include similar wages and benefits.